Renter and Condo Insurance

 Many people who live in an apartment or condo mistakenly believe that the building owners’ insurance will cover them in the case of an emergency, then only find out too late that the insurance just covers the building itself, not their possessions or liability.
-If you live in an apartment or condo in Springfield, you need to make sure that you have the coverage you need.
-That’s where Nevada Insurance Agency Inc. comes in.
+If you live in an apartment or condo in Joplin, you need to make sure that you have the coverage you need.
+That’s where Nevada Insurance Agency, Inc. comes in.

 Both renter insurance and condo insurance are designed for people who live in shared buildings that contain other homes.
 Both policies cover the cost of replacing your personal property in the case of damage or theft.
 Both policies also offer liability insurance, which covers you in case you are held personally responsible for another person’s injuries or for damage to their property.
 Condo insurance provides one additional type of coverage, which is insurance coverage for parts of the condo building which are owned directly by you and not covered by the condo association’s property insurance.

 Nearly all of your property will be covered for replacement cost, after your deductible.
 However, certain very valuable items, such as jewelry, heirlooms, or expensive professional equipment may not be covered by your standard policy.
 If you own items with a very high replacement cost, let us know.
 It may be advisable to add a separate insurance rider to your policy that will provide you with coverage for those items.

 Do I really need renter insurance or condo insurance?